|

 88. final

-an examination administered at the end of an academic term
+an exam administered at the end of an academic term

 Fredrik Reinfeldt, prime minister of Sweden, which holds the current European presidency, which rotates among member countries, welcomed the treaty’s final approval.